Complete Guide to Boiler Service in Aldershot: Maintenance Tips and Warning Signs

 Understanding boiler pressure is essential for maintaining system efficiency and preventing costly repairs.
 The optimal pressure range for most domestic boilers is 1.0-1.5 bar when the system is cold, rising to approximately 1.5-2.0 bar when hot.

-Pressure gauge is the circular dial typically located on the front of your boiler, showing current system pressure in bar.
+The pressure gauge is the circular dial typically located on the front of your boiler, showing current system pressure in bar.
 The green zone indicates safe operating pressure, while red zones warn of dangerous high or low pressure conditions.

 Reading and Interpreting Pressure Levels

 Check your pressure gauge monthly when the system is cold.
 The needle should sit comfortably in the green zone between 1.0 and 1.5 bar.
-Pressure below 1.0 bar indicates system water loss, while readings above 2.5 bar suggest overpressurization or expansion vessel problems.
+Pressure below 1.0 bar indicates system water loss, while readings above 2.5 bar suggest overpressurisation or expansion vessel problems.

-Seasonal pressure variations are normal.
-Cold weather causes water contraction, slightly lowering pressure readings.
+Seasonal pressure variations are normal — cold weather causes water contraction, slightly lowering pressure readings.
 However, dramatic pressure swings or consistent pressure loss indicate underlying problems requiring professional attention.

 Common Pressure Loss Causes